JiaHanXie/Fighting-of-Dragon-and-Tiger/README.md

-- Syllubus of the course:
+- Syllabus of the course:
 'DCIC Syllabus.pdf'